 - Help inform patients if other medical advice or testing is needed.

 Q: How does it work?

-A: MDT works in three steps: assessment, treatment and prevention.
+A: MDT is comprised of four primary steps: assessment, classification, treatment and prevention.

 Most musculoskeletal pain is "mechanical" in origin, which means it is not due to a serious pathology like cancer or infection but a result of abnormal or unusual forces or mechanics occurring in the tissue.
 Further, it means that a position, movement or activity caused the pain to start.
 If a mechanical force caused the problem then it is logical that a mechanical force may be part of the solution.
 The MDT system is designed to identify the mechanical problem and develop a plan to correct or improve the mechanics and thus decrease or eliminate the pain and functional problems.